-Once you’ve downloaded and installed the Wholesale Suite plugin, you’ll be ready to begin customizing your settings.
+Once you’ve downloaded and installed the free Wholesale Prices plugin and the Wholesale Prices Premium plugin, you’ll be ready to begin customizing your settings.
 We’re going to start off with a brief look at customer roles and then dig into payment type restrictions.

 1. Create Wholesale Customer Roles